yashpatel08/Aviato/README.md

 # Buisness Website
 Welcome.
 This repository contains the source code and documentation for the Aviato Consulting business website, created as a project for showing my work for internship opportunities.
-Aviato Consulting is an IT service consultancy focused on leveraging the best of technology to solve business problems.
+Aviato Consulting is an IT service consultancy focused on leveraging the best of technology to solve business problems .
+This website is responsive you can try on mobile.

 ## Check the live link -  [Aviato Consulting](https://aviator-omega.vercel.app/)